MaiGuenther/MaiGuenther/README.md

+# Me:

-😄 Pronouns: she/her
+-😄 Pronouns: she/her
-🌱 love for plants and animal
+-🌱 love for plants and animal

 <!--